egoist/package-size/README.md

 # get the size of vue react+react-dom preact bundles
 package-size vue react,react-dom preact

+# get the size of react+react-dom without using the cache
+package-size react,react-dom --no-cache

 # get the size of file in current working directory
 package-size ./dist/index.js
 # or a package in current working directory, explictly using `--cwd` flag